- Travel by canoe to Pagsanjan Falls to enjoy views of the Taal volcano

 Following the tour is a buffet lunch, and you'll have the option to visit a beach before returning to Puerto Princesa.
 Here you can go on a zipline tour, do some sunbathing, and go swimming.
 Afterward, you'll continue driving north four-to-five hours to the beach town of El Nido, where you'll check into your hotel.

 Day 13: El Nido Island Hopping

 El Nido is a popular base for boat tours around the stunning karst islands offshore of Palawan.
 Today you'll see many of the highlights on a boat excursion to Shimizu Island, Seven Commandos Beach, Helicopter Island, Star Beach, and Matinloc Shrine.
 At these locales, there will be plenty of opportunities to swim and snorkel.
 Also, if you like, you can opt to do the tour on a speedboat, which allows you to quickly zip between the destinations and reach them before the tourist crowds.

 Days 14-15: Free Days in El Nido, Fly to Manila & Depart

 The last couple of days are yours to enjoy El Nido however you wish.
 Rent a motorbike and explore the interior, or catch a ride to Nacpan and Calitang Twin Beach, two pristine stretches of white sand.
 If you prefer something more organized, you can book a day trip into the countryside, where experienced guides will take you to secluded beaches and waterfalls.
 There's also the option for another island-hopping tour to visit off-the-beaten-path locales.
 On the morning of day 15, you'll fly to Manila and catch your connecting flight home.
 Safe travels!

 More Great Philippines Itineraries

-Looking for more inspiration for your trip to Vietnam?
-Check out these other Philippines itineraries, or discover the best time to visit the Philippines.
+Looking for more inspiration for your trip to the Philippines?
+Check out these other Philippines itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.